 Determining the most spoken languages in the world is harder than one might think.
 Whether it’s calculated by number of native speakers or by total amount of speakers or where those languages are spoken, there is a varying amount of answers.
 However, the top 5 most spoken languages in the world remain the same.
-Here is a breakdown of each language and the impact they have on us.
+Our team of professional translation services and interpreting services have provided a breakdown of each language and the impact they have on us.

 Spoken Chinese has five main dialects, Mandarin being the most commonly spoken.
 Yue, Min, Wu, and Hakka are the other main spoken dialects, which cover over 200 other dialects.
 Chinese is spoken in over thirty-five countries with almost 1.2 billion native speakers in the world.

 While written Chinese is based on pictograms, the tonal language is one of the hardest to master.
 Written Chinese comes in two ways: simplified and traditional.
 Typically speaking, Simplified Chinese is the language of choice for mainland China.
 Meanwhile, Hong Kong and Taiwan use traditional Chinese.

 If we were to solely count those who speak Spanish as a first language, native Spanish speakers would surpass native English speakers with over 400 million speakers.
 The beauty of Spanish is that it is spoken in various countries around the world, covering at least half of the continents including South and Central America, Spain, and a large majority of the United States.
 However, if you were to ask a Catalan or Castilian or Quechua if Spanish is their language, you may get varying answers.

 In Spain, four different languages are commonly spoken throughout the country with each language being an official language according to its location:

 - Basque (Euskarian)